 Hopefully, this individual will be put behind bars and receive the treatment by the appropriate mental health care providers that he obviously desperately needs.
 As a father of three girls, Brett Rivkind is horrified when he hears about incidents like this.
 Cruise ship accident lawyer Brett Rivkind’s 30 years of handling maritime cases inform him that most parents let their guards down once they’re on board a cruise ship and let their children roam freely.
 This is a mistake.
 It is easy to get a false sense of security on board a cruise ship.
 Do not let this happen to you.
 Crimes do happen on cruise ships, including sexual assaults.
 If you are traveling on a cruise ship with children, they need to be closely watched and supervised.

 Call Cruise Ship Sexual Assault Lawyer Brett Rivkind Today

 Our Norwegian cruise line accident lawyers continue to be safety advocates for those harmed at sea and continues to warn parents taking young children on cruise ships not to let their guard down and to closely supervise their children during the cruise.
-Our law firm handles personal injury and wrongful death actions involving boating and cruise ship incidents, including sexual assaults and rapes.
+Our Miami cruise ship sexual assault victim attorney handles personal injury and wrongful death actions involving boating and cruise ship incidents, including sexual assaults and rapes.

-If you or a loved one was sexually assaulted by a cruise ship employee or passenger while aboard a cruise line, contact our lawyers today for a free consultation at (866) 627-3676.
+If you or a loved one was sexually assaulted by a cruise ship employee or passenger while aboard a cruise line, contact our lawyers for sexual assault by cruise ship staff today for a free consultation at (305) 374-0565.